CODE OF CONDUCT AND ETHICAL GUIDELINES

-Values and principles for behaviour
+Values and principles for behavior

-It is important that IDEX Staff do not place themselves in situations whereby their fidelity can be under-mined or they may be vulnerable to external pressure contrary to the Company’s or their own integrity.
+It is important that IDEX Staff do not place themselves in situations whereby their fidelity can be undermined or they may be vulnerable to external pressure contrary to the Company’s or their own integrity.

 IDEX’s funds, assets, facilities, products, Staff, know-how, information, information systems, business network and other tangible or intangible resources shall only be used for the benefit of IDEX and its business or as otherwise intended by IDEX.

-IDEX fulfils its role as social responsible member of society by the business it operates and how it is conducted.
+IDEX fulfils its role as a socially responsible member of society by the business it operates and how it is conducted.
 If and when publicity, attention and other benefits are evident and expedient for the business, the Company may be a sponsor.
 The Company refrains from charitable donations because such donations are not within the authority from the shareholders to the board and the management.
-In case IDEX Staff or shareholders should want to make such donations it is more effective that they do so directly than via the Company.
+In case IDEX Staff or shareholders should want to make such donations, it is more effective that they do so directly than via the Company.
 Gifts from IDEX may also establish or be considered to represent inappropriate ties.
 IDEX does not make any political contributions.

 Duty of confidentiality

-- The Company’s business
+- The Company’s business,